The title above may seem like an oxymoron, but please stick with me and I think you’ll see it’s appropriate.

 The essential point is that God is real, and He has real characteristics, whether or not they are all exactly as we think a god should be.
 All we know about God is what He has chosen to reveal to us, and we should be humble enough to worship Him for what He has told us about Himself and not make a “golden image” in our minds of what we would prefer.

-If you're interested in peace for yourself, we hope you will look at our home page before leaving us.
-The Web without a doubt is loaded with content regarding any kind of topic.
-Here is an article we hope will be helpful for peace seekers and those who like to read peace stories.
+If you're concerned about peace for yourself, we hope you will drop by our home page before leaving our site.
+The Web for sure is loaded with articles concerning every kind of topic.
+The foregoing is an item we hope will be of interest for peace seekers and those who like to read peace news.